United States Department of Homeland Security: Headquarters

-Since its inception, the department has had its temporary headquarters in Washington, D.C.'s Nebraska Avenue Complex, a former naval facility.
+Since its inception, the department's temporary headquarters had been in Washington, D.C.'s Nebraska Avenue Complex, a former naval facility.
 The 38 acre site, across from American University, has 32 buildings comprising 566000 sqft of administrative space.
 In early 2007, the department submitted a $4.1 billion plan to Congress to consolidate its 60-plus Washington-area offices into a single headquarters complex at the St. Elizabeths Hospital campus in Anacostia, Southeast Washington, D.C.

 The move was championed by District of Columbia officials because of the positive economic impact it would have on historically depressed Anacostia.
 The move was criticized by historic preservationists, who claimed the revitalization plans would destroy dozens of historic buildings on the campus.
 Community activists criticized the plans because the facility would remain walled off and have little interaction with the surrounding area.

 In February 2015 the General Services Administration said that the site would open in 2021.
 DHS headquarters staff began moving to St. Elizabeths in April 2019 after the completion of the Center Building renovation.

 Disaster preparedness and response

 Congressional budgeting effects

 During a Senate Homeland Security and Governmental Affairs Committee hearing on the reauthorization of DHS, Deputy Secretary Elaine Duke said there is a weariness and anxiety within DHS about the repeated congressional efforts to agree to a long-term spending plan, which had resulted in several threats to shut down the federal government.
 "Shutdowns are disruptive", Duke said.
 She said the "repeated failure on a longtime spending plan resulting in short-term continuing resolutions (CRs) has caused "angst" among the department's 240,000 employees in the weeks leading up to the CRs."
-The uncertainty about funding hampers DHS's ability to pursue major projects and it takes away attention and manpower from important priorities.
+The uncertainty about funding hampers DHS's ability to pursue major projects and takes away attention and manpower from important priorities.
 Seventy percent of DHS employees are considered essential and are not furloughed during government shutdowns.